HuskieRobotics/3061-lib/README.md

         * verify kA by using VelocityTorqueCurrentFOC in Tuner X and commanding an acceleration (and a velocity if you want kS in circuit) (while you're far enough from free speed, the acceleration signal should closely match the requested acceleration)
 * Angle Motor PID Values (```ANGLE_KP```, ```ANGLE_KI```, ```ANGLE_KD```) in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
     * set ```TUNING_MODE``` in Constants.java to true
-    * open Shuffleboard, go to the SmartDashboard tab, and see controls for each of the PID values; values can be changed via these controls as you interactively tune the controller
+    * open AdvantageScope, import the AdvantageScopeTuning.json layout file, and enable tuning; each of the PID values are under "/Tuning"
+    * in your dashboard, set the "Auto Routine" chooser to "Swerve Rotation Tuning"
     * start with a P value of 100.0
+    * refer to the steer PID tuning tab in Advantage Scope
     * double until the module starts oscillating around the set point
     * scale back by searching for the value (for example, if it starts oscillating at a P of 100, then try (100 -> 50 -> 75 -> etc.)) until the module overshoots the setpoint but corrects with no oscillation
-    * graph the ```anglePositionErrorDeg``` in Advantage Scope for each swerve module to assist in tuning
     * repeat the process for D; the D value will basically help prevent the overshoot
     * ignore I
-    * copy the values from the Shuffleboard controls into SwerveModuleConstants.java
+    * copy the values from AdvantageScope into SwerveModuleConstants.java
     * set ```TUNING_MODE``` in Constants.java to false
 * Drive Motor PID Values (```DRIVE_KP```, ```DRIVE_KI```, ```DRIVE_KD```) in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
     * set ```TUNING_MODE``` in Constants.java to true
-    * open Shuffleboard, go to the SmartDashboard tab, and see controls for each of the PID values; values can be changed via these controls as you interactively tune the controller
+    * open AdvantageScope, import the AdvantageScopeTuning.json layout file, and enable tuning; each of the PID values are under "/Tuning"
-    * in Shuffleboard, set the "Auto Routine" chooser to "Drive Velocity Tuning"
+    * in your dashboard, set the "Auto Routine" chooser to "Drive Velocity Tuning"
+    * refer to the drive PID tuning tab in Advantage Scope
     * tune ```DRIVE_KP``` until it doesn't overshoot and doesn't oscillate around a target velocity
-        * start with a P value of 0.2 (DrivetrainIOCTRE) or 0.005 (DrivetrainIOGeneric)
+        * start with a P value of 10.0
-    * graph the ```driveVelocityErrorMetersPerSec``` in Advantage Scope for each swerve module to assist in tuning
-    * copy the values from the Shuffleboard controls into SwerveModuleConstants.java
+    * copy the values from AdvantageScope into SwerveModuleConstants.java
     * set ```TUNING_MODE``` in Constants.java to false
 * ```AUTO_DRIVE_P_CONTROLLER``` and ```AUTO_TURN_P_CONTROLLER``` constants in in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
     * set ```TUNING_MODE``` in Constants.java to true
-    * open Shuffleboard, go to the SmartDashboard tab, and see controls for each of the PID values; values can be changed via these controls as you interactively tune the controller
+    * open AdvantageScope, import the AdvantageScopeTuning.json layout file, and enable tuning; each of the PID values are under "/Tuning"
-    * tune until until auto paths are smoothly followed
+    * tune until until auto paths (e.g., Oval Test Fast) are smoothly followed
-    * graph the ```PathFollowing/xPosError```, ```PathFollowing/yPosError```, and ```PathFollowing/rotationError``` in Advantage Scope for each swerve module to assist in tuning
+    * refer to the auto path tuning tab in Advantage Scope to minimize the errors
-    * copy the values from the Shuffleboard controls into DrivetrainConstants.java
+    * copy the values from AdvantageScope into DrivetrainConstants.java
     * set ```TUNING_MODE``` in Constants.java to false

 **Joystick Mappings**